hippie68/ps4-pkg-manager/README.md

 On first launch the application creates its data directory under `~/Library/Application Support/PKG Manager/`; creating it manually ahead of time avoids warning logs about missing files.

+---

-If you want to provide feedback or to become a maintainer, either for linux/macos or windows, that would be much appreciated!
+If you want to provide feedback or to become a maintainer, either for Linux, macOS, or Windows, that would be much appreciated!

 Regarding the current code: Basically I am using this project to learn Java.
 It is my first Java program (an upgrade so to speak from https://github.com/hippie68/ps4-pkg-compatibility-checker), so bear with me if, to put it mildly, large parts of the code are not idiomatic yet.